sufihasan/habibi-coffee/README.md

 # Project Name: HabibiCoffee

 ### Project description:
-HabibiCoffee is a Next js app that people cun buy coffee and they can Login,Register,See Producets (coffees).
+HabibiCoffee is a Next js app where people cun buy coffee and they can Login,Register,See Producets (coffees).
 Login user can add product.
 ### liveUrl: https://habib-shop.vercel.app/